How Small Is Too Small for an ESOP?

 Plan administration costs—keeping records, filing reports, sending plan account statements, etc.—depend on the number of employees.
 There are certain fixed costs, however, so there are some economies of scale for larger firms.
 A firm of 20 employees might reasonably expect to pay around $2,000 to $4,000 per year as a base cost, plus $30 to $60 per employee.

 All of these estimates should be viewed cautiously.
 Invariably, when we report costs we receive at least a few calls from people who say we misled people.
 Some say our estimates are too high; some too low.
 The truth is that costs vary considerably depending on the nature of the transaction.
 The costs listed here are "ballpark" numbers for simple transactions.
 This article is aimed a very small companies; larger companies may involve more costs, but costs are usually well outweighed by other benefits if the company is otherwise a good ESOP candidate.

 There are several things to consider when trying to figure out if these costs can be justified:

 - What Are the Alternatives?
-It will likely cost at least $60,000 to $80,000 (in 2017) to buy out part or all of an owner's interest.
+It will likely cost at least $100,000 (in 2022) to buy out part or all of an owner's interest.
 That may seem exorbitant in, say, a $500,000 sale.
 But what are the choices?
 If the company is sold by a business broker, a percentage of the fee will be charged that will at least match that.
 If a partial interest is for sale, it may be difficult or impossible to find another buyer willing to offer a reasonable price, adequate security, or a satisfactory continuing employment relationship if the seller wants to stay with the company.
 Employers also may have a strong preference to have employees own the company.

 - What is Our Tax Bracket?
 If you are not paying taxes or are in a low tax bracket, some tax advantages may have little application, although the rollover benefits may still be worthwhile to the seller.